Last Updated on November 26, 2024 by Steph

 Haast – 2 nights

-The gateway to the West Coast – this town is very small.
-Like 2 restaurants small.
+Haast is the gateway to the West Coast, but this town is tiny.
+Like two restaurants small.
 There are a few holiday parks to stay at and lots of beautiful hikes within an hour.
-The Munro Beach Walk was our favorite because we were racing against some rain and this was a shorter walk that provided a wonderful path through the forest and out onto a quiet beach.
+The Munro Beach Walk was our favorite because we were racing against some rain.
+It was a shorter walk that provided an excellent path through the forest and out onto a quiet beach.

 Punakaiki – 2 nights

 This area was breathtaking.
 Paparoa National Park deserves any time you can give it.
-The Pancake Rocks are very cool and there are glowworm caves and great hikes.
-Watching the sun set over the Tasman Sea is unforgettable, but make sure to get out of the way for any Penguins coming to shore at dusk.
+The Pancake Rocks are very cool, with glowworm caves and excellent hiking trails.
+Watching the sunset over the Tasman Sea is unforgettable, but get out of the way for any Penguins coming to shore at dusk.
+The best part of our time here was the cottage we stayed at.

 Kaikoura – 2 nights

 We crossed back over the Southern Alps to the other coast.
-This town has a beautiful backdrop with the mountains dropping right into the ocean.
-Having at least one day here allows you to do the Peninsula walkway which you can get to on foot from town.
+The town of Kaikoura has a beautiful backdrop with the mountains dropping right into the ocean.
+Having at least one day here allows you to do the Peninsula walkway, which you can get to on foot from town.
 Once you’ve finished that, we would both recommend the Strawberry Tree for a happy hour drink.

 Renwick – 2 nights

-Wine country is a must unless you hate wine.
+New Zealand’s wine country is a must unless you hate wine.
 There are lots of vineyards within a few kilometers of Renwick, so it’s a great town to spend some time in.
+It’s the Marlborough Region, and you’ve likely enjoyed a taste of this world-famous flavor.

 Takaka – 2 nights

-The entire Nelson region is gorgeous.
-We picked Takaka because it is closer to the north end of the Abel Tasman National Park which is quieter.
+The gorgeous Nelson Region is located on the very north end of the South Island of New Zealand.
+This was our last spot before heading to the North Island to kick off the second part of this trip.
+We picked Takaka because it is closer to the north end of the Abel Tasman National Park, which is quieter.
 There is a lot to do in Golden Bay, but it’s quiet and peaceful.
+We were able to catch up on sleep and admin work while also exploring the natural beauty of this area.

 Skip Invercargill…

-I would have just skipped it totally and driven on to Te Anau and then allowed myself an extra night in Kaikoura, Takaka or Punakaiki.
-We thought Bluff would be cool and we just didn’t really love any of it.
+I would have just skipped it totally and driven on to Te Anau and then allowed myself an extra night in Kaikoura, Takaka, or Punakaiki.
+We thought Bluff would be cool, but we just didn’t really love any of it.

 Instead of 3 nights in Queenstown…